sanddony/Compressions-Algorithms/README.md

-# Huffman-s-algorithm
+# Realisations several algoritms in C
-Huffman's algorithm realization in C
+Now ready only Huffmans algoritms